 Property such as real estate, cars, boats, bank accounts and so forth that are titled assets present issues that must be resolved through a proceeding in district court in order to pass legal title to the heirs of the deceased person.

 The most common form of trust seen in the present time is a “Revocable Living Trust”.
 They are quite popular and versatile.
 With these types of trust, the person creates a trust which they can change or even terminate at their own choosing during their lifetime.
 These trusts do not change the way a person does business.
 Even though a person has created such a trust and put their property in the trust they continue to operate as usual with full access to, and authority over their property just like normal.
 However, at death, their assets are disposed of according to their private instructions to their successor trustees without the need of any court case being filed.

 Another form of trust is an “Irrevocable Trust”.
 With this kind of trust, a person creates the trust and transfers assets to the trust for the benefit of designated beneficiaries.
 Generally, speaking once created they are permanent and can’t be changed.
 These type trusts also avoid probate with the estate being administered according to private instructions given to the trustees of the trust.

 There are a huge variety of ways, and mechanisms to use in estate planning.
 What is stated in the foregoing sections is not even to scratch the surface.
-If you are interested in estate planning or if you are going through the loss of a loved one and attempting to deal with the remaining estate the attorneys at Ritchie, Rock, McBride & Atwood are available to answer your questions.
+If you are interested in estate planning or if you are going through the loss of a loved one and attempting to deal with the remaining estate the attorneys at Ritchie, Rock, McBride & Atwood Law Firm are available to answer your questions.
 Give us a call.